IntroductionFind out how Genesis is partnering with DOC to extend its support for the Whio Forever Recovery Programme.

 Genesis Energy is partnering with DOC to save New Zealand's unique whio/ blue duck.
-Over the next five years extra funding and resources will be provided to fully implement the Whio Recovery Plan 2009–2019.
+Over ten years from 2011 extra funding and resources is being provided to fully implement the Whio Recovery Plan 2009–2019.

 With fewer than 3,000 birds left, whio are rarer than some other New Zealand iconic species.

 Genesis is providing resources and their technical experts to support the work at a national level.

 The recovery efforts will be focused at the eight ‘security sites’ to ensure the retention of viable duck population at these sites and making them fully operational.
 Recovery work will be extended to cover long-term ‘recovery sites’.

-The Genesis Energy Whio Recovery Programme will be implemented over five years.
-It will complement the current whio recovery efforts and effectively double the current level of work.
+The Genesis Energy Whio Recovery Programme complements the current whio recovery efforts effectively doubling the current level of work.

 DOC is currently working with a number of private and public organisations and community groups across the country on whio recovery.
 These initiatives underpin the recovery work and are critical to achieving viable whio population.